 This is not an exhaustive list.
 Sometimes signs of sexual abuse may go unnoticed, and it may be some time before a victim of sexual abuse during lockdown is able to speak out about what has happened to them.
 If you are in this situation, and it has taken time for you to process the abuse you’ve suffered, you could still be eligible to claim compensation for it.

-According to Refuge, a charitable organisation providing support to those who have been a victim of domestic abuse calls to the National Domestic Abuse Helpline have increased in volume by 25% since the beginning of the Coronavirus lockdown.
+According to Refuge, a charitable organisation providing support to those who have been a victim of domestic abuse in England and Wales calls to the National Domestic Abuse Helpline have increased in volume by 25% since the beginning of the Coronavirus lockdown.
 In addition to this, there was a 150% increase in the number of visits to the National Domestic Abuse website in the initial stages of the lockdown.

 Refuge reports that the isolation of people in a household limits the window in which some victims of abuse could seek help, and since isolation could often be used as a tool for an abuser to use against a victim, the lockdown may have exacerbated the abuse that some victims could suffer.
 However, Refuge has stated that lockdown does not cause domestic abuse.